-For the past three years, the California Health Care Foundation has conducted a survey of residents’ views on a variety of health care topics.
+The California Health Care Foundation conducts an annual survey of residents’ views on a variety of health care topics.
 For the first time in 2021, residents were asked whether they have a “regular primary care provider.”

-This report presents examples of the benefits associated with having a primary care provider among residents with insurance.
+The poll findings (available for download below) illustrate the benefits associated with having a primary care provider among residents with insurance.
 (Those without insurance were excluded from the analysis.)
-It demonstrates significant differences between insured Californians who have a primary care provider and those who do not across topics related to health care utilization, experience, affordability, and health behaviors.
-The full poll findings are available below for download.
+They demonstrate significant differences between insured Californians who have a primary care provider and those who do not across topics related to health care utilization, experience, affordability, and health behaviors.

 - Californians with a primary care provider report seeking out and receiving more physical health care in the last 12 months, including utilizing video care for telehealth, than those without a primary care provider.
 They are also less likely to skip or defer care due to cost.